 - To collaborate with other Stanford programs and academic departments to work on journalism challenges involving reporting, storytelling, and the distribution and consumption of news.

 Stanford Journalism Program – Journalists and researchers are leading projects to lower the costs of accountability reporting through better use of data and algorithms.
-The first major initiative is “Big Local News,” led by computational journalist Cheryl Phillips.
-Big Local News collects, processes and shares governmental data that are hard to obtain and difficult to analyze; partners with local and national newsrooms on investigative projects across a range of topics; and makes it easy to teach best practices for finding stories within the data.
-Currently the team of Stanford faculty, students and researchers is working to inform the public about disparities in criminal justice, environmental and economic impacts of forest fires, local government accountability through audits, the integrity of elections at the state level, and root causes of out-of-reach home prices in local markets.
-A Big Local News course for graduate and undergraduate students at Stanford was taught for the first time in 2018 and will be offered again in 2019.
-In addition, Phillips and her team have held events for reporters and editors to foster newsroom collaborations; trained dozens of journalists in the use of data that Big Local News collected and archived; and begun development of a data-sharing platform.
+The first major initiative is “Big Local News,” led by computational journalist Cheryl Phillips, which collects, processes and shares governmental data that are hard to obtain and difficult to analyze; partners with local and national newsrooms on investigative projects across a range of topics; and makes it easy to teach best practices for finding stories within the data.

 John S. Knight Journalism Fellowships – The JSK Impact Partnerships, an initiative of the John S. Knight Journalism Fellowships at Stanford, leverages JSK’s connections and alumni network to accelerate progress in the journalism industry and improve the quality of news and information reaching the public.
-It operates in parallel with the JSK Journalism Fellowships, which each year brings up to 20 diverse leaders to Stanford to work on the most urgent problems in journalism.
-The work of the JSK Impact Partnerships is based on JSK’s four call-to-action themes: challenging misinformation and disinformation; holding the powerful accountable; fighting bias, intolerance and injustice; and strengthening local news.
-Partners include Big Local News, which JSK supported with funding to train local journalists on how to access and use data about their communities to tell compelling investigative stories; News Foundry, which provides training to journalism entrepreneurs on creating sustainable businesses; and Proyecto Inventario, which provides journalists working in Cuba data about their country that they can’t normally access due to government roadblocks or the lack of robust internet service.
+It operates in parallel with the JSK Journalism Fellowships, which each year brings diverse leaders to Stanford to work on the most urgent problems in journalism.
+Partners include Big Local News, which JSK supported with funding to train local journalists on how to access and use data about their communities to tell compelling investigative stories;

 Founders of the Stanford Journalism and Democracy Initiative would like to thank John and Laura Arnold for their generous gift in support of the Big Local News Project.